 We’re often contacted by clients who were on a delayed flight and want to make a flight compensation claim but they don’t have some – or any – of their flight details.
 What happens if you find yourself in this situation?

 Just How Much Information And Do I Need To Be Able To Make A Flight Compensation Claim?

 In this article we talk you through what to do if you can’t find you flight number, if you’re having trouble tracking down your booking reference number or you’re struggling to find any paperwork proving that you were on the plane.

 I Can’t Find My Flight Number, Can I Still Claim?

-Usually the quickest way to check if you have a valid flight compensation claim is to input your flight date and flight number into our flight delay compensation checker for an instant decision.
+Usually the quickest way to check if you can claim for delayed or a cancelled flight is to input your flight date and flight number into our flight delay compensation checker for an instant decision.
 This free online form will let you know whether you have a claim in just a matter of seconds.
 But it does need your flight number in order to give you an answer so what happens if you can’t remember your flight number?

 Firstly, don’t worry.
 Bott and Co has a huge flight database with the details of millions of flights on record.
 Luckily that means that, even if you don’t know your flight number, there is a good chance that we will be able to trace it for you.

 Of course we will need some information to get us started – If you can tell us the name of the airline you flew with, the time of your flight, the date you travelled and the airports that you were travelling to and from, these are all really useful.